Belfio/alfredo-me/@/blogs/solana-rust-anchor.md

 ## My first experience with Rust and Anchor

 I left Ethereum and the "simple" Solidity more than a month ago now.
 My first impression with Rust was the usual dread that you get when you see something you have no clue about.
+For example:
 <br />
 <br />